-While 87 percent of American adults use the internet, the number drops to 57 percent for those aged 65 and older.
-This may seem like a clear-cut case for senior living marketers, but when you look at the next demographic group (50- to 64-year-olds), the number jumps to 88 percent.
+While 87% of American adults use the internet, the number drops to 57% for those aged 65 and older.
+This may seem like a clear-cut case for senior living marketers, but when you look at the next demographic group (50- to 64-year-olds), the number jumps to 88%.

 The Newfound Power of Consumer Choice

-In fact, 72 percent of consumer research occurs on Google before turning to other resources.
+A majority of consumer research occurs on Google before turning to other resources, and 84% of respondents use Google three times a day or more.
 This is a huge detriment to groups that don’t have a digital presence and instead rely on mailers, word-of-mouth, and brochures.
-A senior living group that can’t be found through this methodology is missing out on the opportunity for consumer education.
+A senior living group that can’t be found through this methodology is missing out on consumer education opportunities.

-Furthermore, due to the duration of information on the internet, digital content has a longer lifespan than physical materials.
-This means that the digital content bringing in leads returns a lower lead cost than traditional methodologies.
+Furthermore, digital content has a longer lifespan than physical materials due to the duration of information on the internet.
+This means the digital content bringing in leads returns a lower lead cost than traditional methodologies.

-Given the high turnover that exists because the cost and care quality does not meet the expectations of adult children, representing the ability to meet these needs in your online content is vital to success.
-With the industry shift from institutionalized care to more community-based services, educating leads on these options can build authority.
+Given the high turnover that exists because the cost and care quality do not meet the expectations of adult children, representing the ability to meet these needs in your online content is vital to success.
+Educating multifamily leads on these options can build authority with the industry shift from institutionalized care to more community-based services.

-Why You Need Digital Leads for the Digital Age
+Why You Need Digital Apartment Leads for the Digital Age

-These trends are indicative of a bigger change across the economic landscape — that both business and demographic trends are shifting to meet a world where technology is no longer an afterthought.
+These trends indicate a bigger change across the economic landscape — that both business and demographic trends are shifting to meet a world where technology is no longer an afterthought.
 This market shift means a necessary shift in strategy as well.

-As older Americans shun traditional homes in favor of new alternatives, senior living groups need to be present online.
-By targeting online content to the appropriate groups, senior living communities can become a strong resource for the active or older senior.
+Older Americans shun traditional homes in favor of new alternatives, so senior living groups must be present online.
+By targeting online content to the appropriate groups, senior living communities can become a strong resource for active or older seniors.
 Without adopting this new direction toward lead generation, senior living may very well be shifted out of the market.